 Baby eczema and sleep can be a tough, heartstrings pulling combination!
 One Baby Sleep Trainer follower named Peggy asked,” Is there any advice on how to sleep train/stop swaddling a 6 month old that scratches her face until she bleeds?
 My daughter has really bad eczema on her face and one night she broke free and I found blood all over her.
 I don’t want to swaddle forever, but she scratches so much.
 Please help/advise.”
 And I know Peggy is not alone in her worries!
 Read on for some tips to combat this itchy situation.

-The best solution I’ve found to deal with this particular reader’s problem is to sew the ends shut on your baby’s long-sleeved shirt/pajama/onesie.
+The best solution I’ve found to deal with this issue is to sew the ends shut on your baby’s long-sleeved shirt/pajama/onesie.
 This may not stop the scratching, but will keep the nails from breaking the skin.

 If like me you’re not very crafty, then consider purchasing something from Bamboo Bubby.
-They have specially designed sleeves and sleep sacks in natural fabrics that can keep the itchy to a minimum.
+They have specially designed sleeves and sleep sacks in natural fabrics that can keep the itching to a minimum.

 In addition to physically covering the hands, make sure to: